Topological stabilizer models on continuous variables: Conclusion and discussion

 \section{Conclusion and discussion}

 In this work, we have used boson condensation to construct a rich set of topological stabilizer codes on continuous variables, starting from a lattice model for a two-dimensional $\bR$ gauge theory.
 By condensing pure fluxes and charges in the $\bR$ gauge theory, we recover existing families of topological codes on CVs, such as homological rotor codes~\cite{vuillot2023homological} and codes obtained by concatenating qudit topological codes with (single-CV) GKP codes~\cite{Vuillot2019toricGKP}.
 By considering a suitable set of bosonic hopping operators on the lattice, we construct code families that go beyond these existing examples in the literature.
 In particular, we find families of topological CV stabilizer codes that support anyon theories that do not admit gapped boundaries.
-This implies that at least one of the following is true: \begin{enumerate} \item There exist topological stabilizer codes on CVs, including our $K_{2,-4}$ example, that cannot be realized via concatenating a qudit stabilizer code with a local qudit-into-CV encoding. \item There exist topological stabilizer codes on qudits that do not admit gapped boundary conditions. \end{enumerate}
+This implies that at least one of the following is true: \begin{enumerate} \item There exist topological stabilizer codes on CVs, including our $K_{2,-4}$ example, that cannot be realized via concatenating a qudit stabilizer code with a local qudit-into-CV encoding. \item There exist topological stabilizer codes on qudits that do not admit gapped boundary conditions. \end{enumerate} We note that there have been recent developments in Ref.~\cite{ruba2025wittgroups} toward rigorously prove that topological stabilizer codes on discrete variables necessarily admit gapped boundaries, supporting the conjecture that our CV codes are beyond concatenation.